Vacation Rentals & COVID-19

 - Beach trolley service is available, offered to guests in The Currituck Club and Corolla Light, at reduced capacity.

-- Community pools (usually open by Memorial Day weekend) may be open to allow 50% occupancy for swimmers.
+- Community pools (usually open by Memorial Day to Labor Day weekends) may be open to allow 50% occupancy for swimmers.

 - Public playgrounds remain closed however playgrounds located within resort communities may be open.